shachhan/start_kit/README.md

 # start_kit01

-start_kit01 is a Flutter project that is a starting point for a Flutter application. a standard structure for a Flutter project using goRouter
+start_kit01 is a Flutter project that is a starting point for a Flutter application. a standard structure for a Flutter project using Riverpod and goRouter and flutter screen util
 - pages are included : temp, error, login, home